alanlujan91/qe_template/sample/qe_sample.md

 and a punctuation dash (also called an "em-dash") in place of a comma, semicolon, colon or parentheses---like this.

-Generating an ellipsis $'ldots$ with the right spacing around the periods requires using `'ldots`.
+Generating an ellipsis $\ldots$ with the right spacing around the periods requires using `\ldots`.

-*Theoretical Economics* is using longer spaces after periods, please add `'` after periods that are not at the end of a sentence, in order to have regular spaces.
-For example, if there is an abbreviation (e.g., econ. theory) which is not the end of an article but appears in a middle of a sentence, please code it as `(e.g., econ.' theory)`.
+*Theoretical Economics* is using longer spaces after periods, please add `\` after periods that are not at the end of a sentence, in order to have regular spaces.
+For example, if there is an abbreviation (e.g., econ. theory) which is not the end of an article but appears in a middle of a sentence, please code it as `(e.g., econ.\ theory)`.

 ## Citation